taz0697/UALBERTA-CMPUT201License/CMPUT201License.md

 CMPUT 201 - Practical Programming Methodology at the University of Alberta, Canada.
 This solution is confidential and remains confidential after it is submitted for grading.
-The course staff has the right to run plagiarism-detection tools on any code developed under this licsense, even beyond the duration of the course.
+The course staff has the right to run plagiarism-detection tools on any code developed under this license, even beyond the duration of the course.

 Copying any part of this solution without including this copyright notice